 We consider each of these areas through our audit planning process and have set out below the identified areas of risk for our wider scope work.
-From our initial planning work, we have identified a significant risk in relation to Financial Sustainability.
-We have not identified risks in relation to Financial Management, Vision, Leadership and Governance or Use of Resources to Improve Outcomes from our initial planning work.
+From our initial planning work, we have identified a significant risk in relation to Financial Sustainability and Use of Resource to Improve Outcomes.
+We have not identified risks in relation to Financial Management or Vision, Leadership and Governance from our initial planning work.
 We will continue to review your arrangements before we issue our Annual Audit Report.